sims-23/tweet-classification-app/README.md

 To refresh and improve my Docker knowledge.
 Also, to learn how to transfer a notebook to a production ready web app created with Flask.

 ## Why it's important to know Docker?
-Docker is one of the most popular (perhaps the most) containerization platform.
+Docker is one of the most popular containerization platform.

 Now you might be asking, what is containerization (or not, but I'm going to answer this anyways)?
 Containerization is about creating a container.
 Okay, I'm done.